Security Guard Pricing: How to Set Your Hourly Bill Rate

 Key Takeaways

-- Differentiate on value, not just lowest price
+- Compete on value—reliability, professionalism, technology—not lowest price

 Written by